SMI Commodities Analysis and SMI Trading Signals

 This oscillator ranges between the values of +100 & -100, this indicator is also less prone to whipsaws compared to the stochastic oscillator.

-Commodities Technical Analysis & Generating Trading Signals
+Commodities Analysis and Generating Trade Signals

-Buy & Sell Commodity Trading Signals/ Crossover Signals
+Buy & Sell Trading Signals/ Crossover Signals

-The SMI can be used to generate buy & sell commodity signals using the method shown below, Buy when the SMI is heading upwards and sell when its heading downwards.
+The SMI can be used to generate buy & sell signals using the method shown below, Buy when the SMI is heading upwards and sell when its heading downwards.

-Buy & Sell Commodity Trading Signals/ Crossover Signals
+Buy & Sell Trading Signals/ Crossover Signals

 Overbought/Oversold Level Commodities Trading Crossovers